wayiok/Product-Re-purchase-Prediction/README.md

 # Directory Structure Documentation

-This repository contains the implementation of a personalized recommendation system to predict repeat purchases using customer transaction data.
-We explored product feature embedding extraction using BERT-based language models.
-We also performed feature engineering on purchase patterns and improved prediction accuracy using FNN and CASER models with negative sampling strategies.
-The final model achieved a Hit@10 score of 0.356.
-For additional details, please refer to the **REPORT** file.
+## Overview
+This document describes the structure and purpose of the directories and files in the project.
+Below is the hierarchical structure and explanation of each component.

 ## Project Structure

- Below is the hierarchical structure and explanation of each component.

 ```text
 Complete Code/